project-jedi/jvcl/install/release/readme.txt

 * Copy all the files from this folder to this new folder (your "root" folder).
 * Run pg2want.bat from devtools\bin.
 This creates a new file, separate.xml in \devtools\bin.
 * Move separate.xml into the "Release" folder.
-* In Release, do an EXPORT (not checkout!) from CVS of dev/JVCL3.
-Use a custom name for the subfolder: jvcl.
+* In Release, do an EXPORT (not checkout!) from SVN of /trunk/jvcl.
+Use the default jvcl name for the subfolder.
 You can also use the jvcl_export target in want.xml (see NOTES).
-* In Release, do an EXPORT (not checkout!) from CVS of jcl.
+* In Release, do an EXPORT (not checkout!) from SVN of jcl.
 Use the default jcl name for the subfolder.
 You can also use the jcl_export target in want.xml (see NOTES).
 * You should now have a folder structure that looks like this:
   \Release
   ---\jcl